THE ROBOT GAMES

 FIRST Tech Challenge robots use an Android operating system in an accessible, real-world engineering experience that’s guided by adult Coaches and Mentors.
 Students also keep an engineering portfolio to document their build processes.

-The 2025-26 game is called Decode.
-The new game will be revealed on September 6, after which we’ll post the game video here.
+The 2026-27 game is called BioBuzz.
+The new game will be revealed on September 12, after which we’ll post the game video here.
 The ROBOTICON FIRST Tech Challenge event will be a scrimmage, because it’s early in the program’s season.

 Visit the FIRST Tech Challenge website to learn more and find the right contact in your area.